Blog - Nursery Talk

 Reading and writing:

-Children are not expected to be able to read and write by the time they start school.
-However, during their time at nursery with us, there is opportunity to start to develop the foundations of literacy through play-based activities in order to help prepare them for reception.
+During their time at nursery with us, there is opportunity to start to develop the foundations of literacy in order to help prepare them for reception.

 - Mark making